-The emergence of cloud-based application and computing services continues to have a profound impact on the storage industry.
-Companies building cloud environments are emerging as major consumers of storage systems, and their demands are affecting storage hardware and software development efforts.
-Storage suppliers are left with a choice: enable others to build private and/or public clouds using their technology and/or stand up their own clouds.
-IDC's Infrastructure: Strategies for Cloud Builders service will provide forecasts, competitive assessments, and user insights on the development of storage and the cloud — offering insight into both models.
+The growth of cloud-based application and computing services continues to have a profound impact on the server and storage industry.
+Adoption of public cloud-based IT services is affecting the demand for on-premises infrastructure hardware at enterprises.
+Companies building cloud environments are emerging as major consumers of server and storage systems, and their demands are affecting storage hardware and software development efforts, as well as the supplier landscape for this market.
+IDC's Infrastructure: Strategies for Cloud Builders service provides forecasts, competitive assessments, and buyer preferences regarding server and storage infrastructure for cloud builders.
+This includes market size and forecasts, insights into deployment architectures, factors driving “build” versus “rent” options, and the different infrastructure strategies used by cloud builders.

 - Spending on storage hardware and software by builders of private and public clouds